-&lt;sup>35An alternative approach is to suppose that lenders estimate a full structural model of borrower characteristics and behavior (e.g., Campbell and Cocco, 2015), and then to map its parameters into predicted default rates P(x, R).
+43An alternative approach is to estimate a full structural model of borrower characteristics and behavior (e.g., Campbell and Cocco, 2015), and then map its parameters into predicted default rates $\hat{P}(x, R)$.
 Practitioners usually rely on reduced form models for prediction (see, e.g., Richard and Roll, 1989; Fabozzi, 2016, for mortgage market applications), which tends to achieve better predictive outcomes than structural modeling (e.g., Bharath and Shumway, 2008; Campbell et al., 2008).
 We therefore posit that lenders take this approach.